alice-st/DARP/README.md

 ## Usage

-The default version of the DARP algorithm refers to a 10x10 grid with 3 robots.
+The default parameters of the DARP algorithm are as follows:

+* 10x10 grid
+* 3 drones
+* If -nep is activated (set to True), the algorithm runs for not equal territories with 20%, 30% and 50% coverage per robot.
+Otherwise, the algorithm runs for equal territories with 33,33% coverage per robot

 To modify the default version, use the instructions below.

 #### To modify the Grid Dimensions, use:
 ```